Long Tailed Tit Bird: Identification, Habitat & Facts

 Long tailed tits’ eggs are very small with a white and speckled appearance.
 Long tailed tits tend to lay between 8 and 12 eggs at a time although they may lay as many as 15.

-Long tailed tit nest and habitat
+Long tailed tit habitat

 Likes coniferous and deciduous woods and scrub.
 Less often seen in parks and gardens than other tits.

-What do Long tiled tits eat?
+What do Long tailed tits eat in the wild?

 Feeders – Ideally above 1m in height